Trump says that he's asked 'about 7' countries to join coalition to police Iran's Strait of Hormuz

 “I’m demanding that these countries come in and protect their own territory, because it is their own territory,” Trump said about the strait, claiming the shipping channel is not something the United States needs because of its own access to oil.
 Trump spoke while answering reporters’ questions as he flew back to Washington from Florida aboard Air Force One.

 Trump said China gets about 90% of its oil from the strait, while the U.S. gets a minimal amount.
-But U.S. gasoline prices have surged because of the closure, and Trump’s party is worried rising costs could hurt them in elections this fall.
+He declined to discuss whether China will join the coalition.

 “It would be nice to have other countries police that with us, and we’ll help.
 We’ll work with them,” Trump said.
 Previously, he has appealed to China, France, Japan, South Korea and Britain.